opencog/opencog/opencog/nlp/pattern-index/README.md

 * http://wiki.opencog.org/w/Pattern\_miner#Tutorial\_of\_running\_Pattern\_Miner\_in\_Opencog
 * http://wiki.opencog.org/w/Measuring\_Surprisingness

-_NOTE: this functionality is not a wrapper around OpenCog's PatternMiner_
+_*NOTE*: this functionality is not a wrapper around OpenCog's PatternMiner_

 ## Additional motivation for the Pattern Index